superfeedr/indexeddb-backbonejs-adapter/README.markdown

 # Warnings

-This is a very very very first attempt.
-It was tested with Google Chrome 11 and Firefox Nightly 6.0 Alpha 1.
-It also requires the current development version of BackboneJS ([branch 0.5.0-pre](https://github.com/documentcloud/backbone/raw/master/backbone.js)).

 *It lacks a lot of documentation, so it's good idea to look at the tests if you're interested in using it.*

 # Browser support and limitations